bahmutov/bdd-stdin/README.md

 ## selecting choice using up / down keys

-If you use a 3rd party library, like [inquirer](https://github.com/SBoudrias/Inquirer.js) you need to select the right choice using up / down keys.
+If you use a 3rd party library, like [inquirer][inquirer] you need to select the right choice using up / down keys.
 The `bddStdin` object has object property `keys` with `up`, `down`, `left` and `right` codes.